 One of PACT Outdoors’ biggest competitive advantages are the production and manufacturing connections that Schum and Thomas bring, and the speed with which these connections allow them to bring their products to market and maintain consistent production despite global market shockwaves.
 Schum’s connections in China have proved particularly helpful for producing several of the kit’s headlining components.

 The extruded shovel is produced at a specialized Chinese aluminum and metal manufacturer.
 Other parts made in China, like the spray bottles for the hand sanitizer, are simpler and can be produced at numerous manufacturers, and just need custom, branded printing.

 “There’s kind of a negative connotation about China, obviously, and I feel the opposite.
 This product would not be affordable if we didn’t have those components.
 My experience with that is just knowing the factory contact and being able to work directly with them,” says Schum, which he notes helps alleviate the risk of overseas production horror stories resulting in botched or delayed products.

 One challenge facing PACT Outdoors is the seasonality of its product.
 Kits may fly off the shelves in spring as recreationists gear up for the summer, and during the summer when many explore the backcountry, but will likely slow in the fall and winter months.

 Another sales and marketing outlet that the company has already had some success with is outdoor guiding companies.
 Schum relays that the professional guides from many of these companies appreciate their company’s all-in-one kit, and will buy them for their guided expeditions.

 PACT Outdoors and their waste kits provide outdoor guides with a more professional, formalized option to relay to their clients who are paying top dollar for a premium experience.
 But Schum is quick to note that most guiding firms are not in the outdoor goods industry, and that the real value for PACT Outdoors is the vessel for positive word-of-mouth coming from respected professionals.

 “We want earned media, and we want to see what consumers are saying.
 Overall, we are right exactly where we thought we would be,” says Schum.
-The paid media, he notes, will come soon this spring across a variety of formats.
+The paid media, he notes, will start this spring across a variety of formats.

 PACT Outdoors will also look to expand into more specialized corners of the outdoor recreation market with the release of more focused products.
 The company will soon start selling its all-in-one shovel kit, PACT Light, a lightweight take-down version where everything fits in the handle of the shovel.
 They will also produce kits designed for more stationary, campground usage, and even single-use products specifically designed for ultralight running and races.

 Regarding the company’s competition, Schum says that while the company is forging its own path in the marketplace, they are always competing with the half-roll of toilet paper and the travel bottle of hand sanitizer.

 Financing the future

-Schum says the company would prefer to find local investors, but is open to options wherever they may be.
+Schum says the company would prefer to find local investors but is open to options wherever they may be.
 Their key selling point?
 Impact.
 Not just of their product, but also of the company’s overall mission and ethos.

 “This product, concept, [and] idea will take off as long as we can survive.
 That’s always the mission: survive long enough to where the adoption curve tilts,” says Schum of the company’s current strategy.

 Later in the year, PACT Outdoors will become a regular on the outdoor trade show circuit, and seek out partnerships that could include product giveaways and donations with organizations like the National Forest Foundation and other outdoor advocacy and protection groups.

-Immediately after, he pivots and mentions hitting the mark with their customers.
-“It’s the consumer that is going to be our lifeblood.
+Immediately after, he pivots and mentions hitting the mark with their customers, saying: “It’s the consumer that is going to be our lifeblood.
 Having their validation and enthusiasm and thanks…has been wind in our sails,” he says.

-If you’re interested in learning more about PACT Outdoors and its products, you can visit their website HERE, because, after all, “nature is calling.”
+If you’re interested in learning more about PACT Outdoors and its products, you can visit their website because, after all, “nature is calling.”